jangler/faunatone/docs/commands.md

 **Send pitch bend sensitivity RPN** - MIDI outputs connected to Faunatone after startup will need this to interpret pitches correctly.

+**Send GM system on** - Resets the state of compliant outputs to the GM defaults.
+(And then sends the pitch bend sensitivity RPN.)